-If you market or promote a service or which you know is good for them, but they don’t know they want or need it, then they won’t buy it.
+If you market or promote a service that you know is good for them, but they don’t know they want or need it, then they won’t buy it.
 So instead hide the ‘medicine’ (what they need) in the ‘meat’ (what they want).
 That way, they will come to you for what they want but at the same time get what they really need.

 For example, I know that most professional advisers (lawyers, accountants, consultants, coaches, architects, etc) need to change their marketing from ‘here I am’ marketing to Education-Based Marketing.
-But if I try to promote myself as teaching professionals how to do Education-Based Marketing, not many will be interested.
+But if I try to promote myself as a teaching professional how to do Education-Based Marketing, not many will be interested.
 This is the medicine they need, but they don’t know they need it.
-Instead I need to promote something they do want: to get more clients.
+Instead, I need to promote something they do want: to get more clients.
 So I say I can help them ‘get more clients’ and when they come to me for that result (the meat) I can give them the tools to change their marketing (the medicine) so they can get the result they want.

 When it comes to marketing your services, what’s your medicine and what’s your meat?
 To discover more about how to use Education-Based Marketing to attract your potential clients with the right ‘meat’ but also give them the medicine they need, read my free guide, “The 3 Biggest Marketing Mistakes Most Solicitors Make and How to Fix Them.”